SwiftGraphs/Grape/Sources/ForceSimulation/ForceSimulation.docc/Creating2DAnd3DSimulations.md

 ## Overview

-You can simply create 2D or 3D simulations by using Simulation2D or Simulation3D:
+Create 2D or 3D simulations by using Simulation2D or Simulation3D.
+For example, the following code creates a 2D force simulation.

 ```swift